AmandaErnar/AmandaErnar.com/src/routes/writing/jasmine.md

 ---

-I always hated jazz.
+I’ve always hated jazz.

-I owned a jazz bar in the dead of Chicago, several blocks up from Millennium Park.
-It wasn’t well-known or anything.
-Bored and unable to sleep, I walked in at around midnight.
+I own a jazz bar in the dead of Chicago, several blocks up from Millennium Park.
+It isn’t well-known or anything.
+Sleepless and bored, I walk in at around midnight.

-My head hung limp over one of its pallid countertops as I brought a warm cigar to my lips.
-The hour was late.
-The sun was already bleeding into dawn.
+My head hangs limp over one of its many pallid tabletops.
+I bring a warm cigar to my mouth, feeling its tip pierce my crumbling lips.
+It’s getting late.
+There are no stars tonight, only clouds.
+Exhaust weaving the city and the sky together.

-My heavy-lidded eyes grazed the garish headlines on the television up front.
-I hoped for good news, but Chicago would always be Chicago.
-Another fight at an underfunded high school, another official caught having an affair.

-The pianist that night was a skinny, long-fingered man battering the piano with his hands, his head bobbing with the untimely music.
-It seemed like the audience was enjoying it.
-Afterward, his bow was followed by a round of ardent, rattling applause.
+The pianist tonight is a skinny, long-fingered man battering the piano with his hands, his head bobbing with the ill-timed music.
+The audience seems to be enjoying it.
+Afterward, his bow is followed by a round of eager, rattling applause.
+He doesn’t even look at me.

-My eyes shut as I tried to remember a time before I joined my family in Chicago, before opening a ridiculous cabaret, back when my heart fizzed at the idea of becoming a pianist, reinventing the world of classical music.
-Yet you would have to be somewhat delusional to chase a dream of that capacity, especially after losing a loved one.
+My eyes shut as I try to remember a time before I joined my family in Chicago.
+Before opening this ridiculous cabaret, when I was studying to become a pianist, up there with Horowitz and Rubinstein.
+I had dedicated my entire childhood to the hobby.

-Of course, as did countless other dreams, it all fell apart.
+Of course, as did countless other dreams, it fell apart.

-I let my thoughts drift and marinate in the grotesque scenery—the queer murmuring of voices, the clinking of glasses, the trills and peeps of a clarinet player warming up.
+My thoughts drift and marinate in the scenery—the queer murmuring of voices, the clinking of glasses, the trills and peeps of a clarinet player warming up.

+__

-Suddenly I was back in New York, a city that never seemed to stop and catch its breath.
-How old was I—sixteen?
+Suddenly I find I’m in New York, a city that never seems to stop and catch its breath.
+How old am I—sixteen?
 Seventeen?

-The streets were noisy as per usual and the sky bled a deep violet.
-My dress shoes beat against the grimy, oily streets, my black tie flailing behind me.
-Strangers barely took notice as I shoved past.
-A siren wailed somewhere in the distance.
+The silver structures I’m surrounded by are snake-scale under the sinking sun.
+The streets are noisier than usual, and the sky bleeds a deep violet.
+My designer shoes are beating against the grimy, oily streets, my black tie flailing behind me.
+Strangers don’t waver as I shove past.
+A siren wails somewhere in the distance.

-I had left my counseling session with Dr. Tafeen in a hurry, realizing I had to rehearse for the following week’s performance.
+I realize I haven’t taken my medications yet.
+I’m leaving my grief counseling session in a hurry, realizing that I was about to miss rehearsal for the following week’s performance.

-I rounded a filthy street corner and stumbled into a hallway saturated with a strange woody scent.
-Weber Conservatory, read the letters painted on the textured walls in an ugly bubble font.
-It was six in the evening and I had not eaten since the other night.
-My stomach burned.
-I hadn’t taken my medications that day.
+I round a filthy street corner and stumble into a hallway saturated with the heavy scent of sandalwood.
+There are no photographs or adornments on the walls.
+Weber Conservatory, reads the letters painted on the textured walls in an ugly bubble font.

-The breath slowly died in my chest as I ran down the hall.
-I could hear Beethoven’s Archduke murmuring faintly behind the doors ahead, though it sounded funny; the pianist happened to be a little behind schedule.
+It’s six in the evening, and I haven’t eaten since yesterday.
+My stomach burns.
+I can hear Beethoven’s Archduke murmuring behind the doors ahead, though it sounds funny; the pianist isn’t there and is a little behind schedule.

-A girl stood at the auditorium door, checking the time on her watch.
-She wore plain, expensive clothing, as if she were in a business meeting.
-But there was some sort of amusement kindling behind her fringe and heavy makeup.
-She was like a child dressing to impress the grownups.
+A girl stands at the doors, checking the time on her watch.
+She’s wearing plain, expensive clothing, like a child dressing to impress the grown-ups.
+Her fingernails are unkempt from biting.
+Her socks don’t match.
+She’s tall and pale, her loveliness drifting to the other end of the hall.

-Had I seen her before?
-There was something nostalgic about her, though I couldn’t tell what it was.

 “Late for rehearsal?”
-She had a sleepy, raspy voice.
+She has a sleepy, raspy voice.

 “Well, yes, so if you could—”

-She laughed, her thumb lingering on her smooth silver bracelet.
-She had to be a member of the trio, perhaps the violinist.
-And where was her instrument?
-“We should ditch,” she grinned.
+She laughs, her thumb lingering on her silver bracelet.
+“We should ditch.”

-It was my turn to laugh.
+It’s my turn to laugh.
 “I can’t miss this.”

 “And we were both thinking of shooting the others a ‘can’t make it’ text and leaving just now.
-They probably already think we flaked.”
+They probably already think we aren’t coming.”

-I thought about the consequences of leaving for a moment.
-There would always be rehearsal tomorrow, I told myself.
+I think about the consequences of leaving for a moment.

-We decided to leave the building and have a cab take us to the beach.
-I don’t know why I decided to listen to her.
-It was like my mind was thinking on its own, adrift in some sort of haze.
-“Fire Island,” she had said to the driver.
+We half-wittedly leave the building and have a cab take us to the beach.
+I don’t know why I listen.
+“Fire Island,” she says to the driver.

-Then it was just us and the cold, empty night, our exposed skin burning with the dry tang of the Atlantic air.
-The lamplights lit our faces a burning scarlet and turned my smile a cold shade of amber.
+When we get there, there seems to be nothing but us and the cold, empty night, our exposed skin burning with the dry tang of the Atlantic air.
+The lamplights set us aglow with scarlet and turn my smile a frigid, porcelain shade of amber.

-We sat down on the gray sand, laughing under our breaths for no reason.
-For a while, we spoke about our lives before Weber, embarrassing moments from our childhood, staring into the sky—a creamy cobalt.
-The ocean lurked below, various artificial lights misting its waters, its waves smashing against the rocks lining the shore.
+We sit ourselves down on the gray sand, laughing under our breaths for no reason.
+For a while, we speak about our lives before Weber, embarrassing moments from our childhood, staring into the sky—a creamy cobalt.
+The ocean lurks ahead, various artificial lights misting its waters, its waves smashing against the black rocks tracing the shoreline.

-“Would you…would you call yourself a believer in fate?”
-She asked, her voice humming and repeating in my head.

-I closed my eyes and tried to think of an answer.
+My hand gathers a fistful of sand.
+“Would you call yourself a believer in fate?”
+She asks.
+Her voice hums and repeats in my head, making the stars blink and buildings behind us tremble.
+I close my eyes and try to think of an answer.

-“No, not really,” I finally replied.
+“No not really,” I reply.
 “I believe in coincidences, though.”
-My hand absently collected a fistful of sand.

-She tilted her head playfully to the side, grinning.
+She tilts her head to the side, grinning.
 “What do you mean?”

-There was something off about her, as haunting as she already was.
-And I was starting to feel suspicious; I didn't even know her name.
+There’s something strange about her, as haunting as she already is.
+I remind myself I don’t even know her name.

-“Tell me your name first,” I swallowed, watching her features shift beneath the lights.
-She smiled.
-“Jasmine.”
+“Tell me your name first,” I swallow, watching her features shift beneath the lights.
+She lets out a soft laugh.
+“Alison.”

-Jasmine.
+Alison.
 “Funny.
-I used to know someone with that name,” I remembered, making a face and turning away.
-“Well, I just don’t think it’s smart to assume everything’s been preordained by the hand of god or whatever.”
+I used to know someone with that name,” I remember.
+Then it hits me that I have been here before.

+“Well, I just don’t think it’s right to assume everything’s been preordained by the hand of god.
+It’s the twenty-first century, for god’s sake.
+I thought we’d moved past that stuff.”
+A sheepish smile creeps across my face.
-I smiled sheepishly.
 “I don’t know.
-I’m not one of those spiritual people.
-Are you?”

-When I looked back, Jasmine was gone.
-Then it struck me that she was never there.
-She had merely been a figure of my imagination.
-I whisked my head around, looking for her, my chest sinking.

-My phone buzzed from within my pocket.
-My face whitened at the message I was greeted with.
-Looks like our cellist had already found a replacement for me.
+What about you?”

+I don’t get a response.
+The night feels a little emptier.

-I relaxed my hand and the sand that gathered inside fell to the seemingly endless sea of grains beneath.
+I relax my hand, and the sand within comes spilling out, falling to the sea of grain beneath.

-I remember wondering what Dr. Tafeen would have said.
+My eyes close, and I can hear us performing Beethoven’s Archduke.
+It’s mournful behind its dizzying, cheerful chords.
+It sings of something strange.
+Of a false, momentary joy, perhaps before realization.

+I look over my shoulder as my fingers dance over the keys and smile at her.

+__

+Maybe if she were really sitting beside me then, laughing at the constellations spinning above our heads....